miningplanet/but-x/README.md

 use explorerdb
 ```

-Create a new user with read/write access:
+Create a new user with read/write access.
+Collections and indexes are created or updated during startup or by the sync.js script update mode.

 ```
 db.createUser( { user: "eiquidus", pwd: "Nd^p2d77ceBX!L", roles: [ "readWrite" ] } )